Neil Parish: Member of Parliament

 Parish was elected as Member of Parliament (MP) for Tiverton and Honiton on 6 May 2010.
 The Conservative vote increased by 3.6 per cent, with Parish attracting 27,614 votes – 50.3 per cent of the overall votes cast.
-He won with a majority of 9,320 votes.
+He had a majority of 9,320 votes.

 In June 2010, Parish was elected to the Environment, Food and Rural Affairs Select Committee.
 The committee is elected by the House of Commons to examine the expenditure, administration and policy of the Department for Environment, Food and Rural Affairs (Defra) and its associated public bodies including the Environment Agency and Natural England.

 Parish was elected by Conservative backbenchers as chairman of the 1922 Committee environment policy committee in July 2010.
 The committee plays a role in policy formation and as a channel of communication between backbenchers and ministers.
 From 2010 to 2015, Parish was chairman of the Associate Parliamentary Group for Animal Welfare.
 Parish was one of 79 Conservative MPs who, on 24 October 2011, rebelled against a three-line whip by voting for a referendum on the UK's relationship with the European Union.

 In July 2012, Parish relaunched and was elected the chairman of both the All-Party Parliamentary Group on Beef and Lamb and the All-Party Parliamentary Group on Pig and Poultry, which ensure that parliamentarians are briefed by industry experts on the latest developments in the industry, including supply chains, exports, sustainability, health and nutrition.

-On 22 July 2014, Parish was appointed the parliamentary private secretary to John Hayes, Minister of State for Transport, who also acted as a senior advisor to the prime minister.
+On 22 July 2014, Parish was appointed the parliamentary private secretary to John Hayes, Minister of State for Transport, who also acted as a senior advisor to the Prime Minister.

 Parish opposes, and voted against the implementation of same-sex marriage, stating that he felt the issue was "for the Church and Christians to decide [upon], not for parliament to legislate."
 In 2014, Parish voted against enabling the courts to deal with proceedings for the divorce of a same-sex couple and against making same-sex marriage available to armed forces personnel outside the UK.

 After the 2015 general election, he was returned unopposed as the chairman of the Environment, Food and Rural Affairs Select Committee.
 Parish was opposed to Brexit prior to the 2016 referendum.

-In 2016 he received the annual Dairy UK Award together with Heather Wheeler MP for their support of dairy farmers and the industry.
-While an MP, Parish continued to live on the family farm in Somerset and declared a financial interest in it.
+In 2016 also, he received the annual Dairy UK Award together with Heather Wheeler MP for their support of dairy farmers and the industry.
+While an MP, Parish continued to live on his family farm in Somerset and declared a financial interest in it.